 3. Allison spotted the same phenomenon at Hoover.
 They are inviting “real women” to submit vacuum stories:

 4. As a counter-example, Kristie McC. sent in a screenshot of Eco-Me products.
 The company make a point of putting images of both men and women on their cleaning products.

 So, there are exceptions, but the overwhelming message is that parenting and childcare is something that women do.
-For more, see our gendered housework/parenting page on Pinterest.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+For more, see our gendered housework/parenting page on Pinterest.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.